 • Exam Fees if applicable

-Documentation will also be required to provide evidence of financial circumstances.
+As part of the application process, documentation will be required to provide evidence of financial circumstances.
 Receipts will be required as evidence of expenditure where appropriate.
 Application information and supporting evidence will be treated confidentially.

 Any significant change in financial circumstances will be considered at any time during the school year, following written notification of change.